Complete a 3 Question Survey and Earn a re:Post Badge

 - Check that the AWS Region in the AWS Management Console is set to the same Region as your cluster.

-Note: Review the Document details section of the runbook for more information about the runbook. - In the Input parameters section, specify the name of your cluster in the ClusterName field and instance ID in the WorkerID field.
+Note: Review the Runbook details section of the runbook for more information about the runbook. - In the Input parameters section, specify the name of your cluster in the ClusterName field and instance ID in the WorkerID field.

 - (Optional) In the AutomationAssumeRole field, specify the IAM role to allow Systems Manager to perform actions.
-If not specified, then the IAM permissions of your current IAM entity is used to perform the actions in the runbook.
+If not specified, then the IAM permissions of your current IAM entity are used to perform the actions in the runbook.

 - Choose Execute.